top of page

 It implies a process of disseminating information or instructions, often through formal channels of communication, such as a government agency or a professional organization.
 For example, a government might promulgate a new law or regulation, making it widely known and enforceable by the public.
 Similarly, a company might promulgate a new policy or procedure, making it mandatory for employees to follow.
 The term 'promulgate' can also be used to describe the act of spreading an idea, belief, or doctrine, often in an effort to gain support or influence others.
 Overall, the term 'promulgate' is used to describe the act of making a law, rule, or policy widely known and officially announced to the public, often through formal channels of communication, and is associated with the idea of dissemination and influence.

-Example sentences of promulgate
+Example sentences containing promulgate

 1. The government decided to promulgate the new laws.